Evelyn’s Park with Alice in Wonderland Mad Hatter Tea Party

 “Move One Place On”

 It will probably take many more visits to discover the 150 smaller details built into this masterful art sculpture.
-We may in fact never see them all if crawling under the table and benches is mandatory.
+We may never see them all if crawling under the table and benches is mandatory.
 Youngsters can have some fun doing that.

 There is plenty of room on the other side of the chair for people to sit next to Alice.
 This sculpture is meant to be very interactive.
 People can spend some time at the table and share a picnic lunch or just rest and admire all of the intricate details.